Successive Spectral Sequences: Introduction

 In Section~\ref{secSeveralZfiltrations} we treat the special case of chain complexes that are $\ZZ$-filtered in several ways and prove basic properties, some of which have only trivial analogs in usual spectral sequences.
 We show that there are several interesting non-trivial connections between the $0$-page and the usual goal of computation $H_*(C)$.

-Section~\ref{secExactCoupleAnalogs} is about exact couple systems, which lead to spectral systems that are more general than the ones coming from $I$-filtered chain complexes, in the same way as exact couples generalize $\ZZ$-filtered chain complexes.
+Section~\ref{secExactCoupleAnalogs} is about exact couple systems, which lead to spectral systems that are more general than the ones coming from $I$-filtered chain complexes, in a similar fashion as how exact couples generalize $\ZZ$-filtered chain complexes.
 We study basic properties such as differentials, extensions, natural isomorphisms, splitting principles, and multiplicative structures.

 We give the following examples of spectral systems: \begin{enumerate} \item A basic running example in this paper is the spectral system for the generalized homology theory of a $I$-filtered space $X$.
 It has many desirable pro\-per\-ties, and the next two examples are instances of it. \item As mentioned above there is a spectral system for iterated fibrations, generalizing the Leray--Serre and Atiyah--Hirzebruch spectral sequences, see Section~\ref{secSuccFibrations}. \item In Section~\ref{secSuccGrothendieckSS} we construct a generalization of Grothendieck's spectral sequence in the setting of a composition of several functors.
 We also provide a general and natural condition for the existence of a product structure, which seems new also for the ordinary Grothendieck spectral sequence. \item The $E_2$-page of the Adams--Novikov spectral sequence is the limit of the chromatic spectral sequence; we show how to put this into a single spectral system in Section~\ref{secAdamsAndChromaticSS}. \item In Section~\ref{secSuccEilenbergMoore} we construct a spectral system for a cube of fibrations, where one would usually apply Eilenberg--Moore spectral sequences successively. \end{enumerate}